HeheJuice/OneUI-8.5-Spoofer/README.md

 - LSPosed and Root Required

 ### 🤔 Why this patch is made?
 - It's aim is to prevent the following problems because of "Full-System-8.5-Spoofing"
      - Samsung Camera Crash
      - HomeUP Refused to Launch
      - Other
+- Why it won't have these problems?
+     - It only applies 8.5 Spoof to Selected Apps

 ### 📝 Other Features
 - Unlock OneUI 8.5 App Layout